 You may encounter a situation where your purified water supply becomes damaged or contaminated.
 For instance, someone in your family may unintentionally drop several gallons of emergency water down the stairs of your basement.

-The cheaper freeze-dried meals available in the grocery store are suitable for a few meals, but you should not rely on them for long seclusion.
+The cheaper freeze-dried meals in the grocery store are suitable for a few meals, but you should not rely on them for long seclusion.
 For under two dollars a meal, the inexpensive packets often contain high levels of sodium, sugar, and preservatives.

-Eating plain oatmeal every morning can be a drag to some family members, but you can liven it up with a small amount of honey.
+Eating plain oatmeal every morning can be a drag for some family members, but you can liven it up with a small amount of honey.
 Honey is not essential to human survival, but it has a longer shelf life than any natural food product and can cheer up anyone tired of bland food.

 To keep your household healthy and alert, purchase a three-week supply of vitamins.

-This 72-hour period was thought to be the length of time that it would take for rescuers to reach your location during a natural disaster.
+This 72-hour period was thought to be the length of time it would take rescuers to reach your location during a natural disaster.
 However, recent events have proved that emergency personnel cannot always reach isolated communities after a disaster for weeks.